-- Soaking hands in warm water
+- Soak hands in warm water

 - Some medication in the form of gel or cream can give relief when rubbed onto sore joints

-- Knuckle bends: Bend your middle knuckles as if making a claw with your hands.
+- Knuckle Bends: Bend your middle knuckles as if making a claw with your hands.
 Then straighten your fingers again.

 - Fists: Form a fist with your fingers and then unfurl your fingers.
-Work slowly to avoid pain
+Work slowly to avoid pain.

-- Finger touches: Touch your thumb to each fingertip in turn.
+- Finger Touches: Touch your thumb to each fingertip in turn.
 If stretching your thumb hurts, don’t force it.

-- Wall Walking: Walk your fingers up a wall and then back down
+- Wall Walking: Walk your fingers up a wall and then back down.

 - Hand therapists can teach joint protection exercises and guide you on modifying activities to help protect your joints

-- The pain is getting worse
+- The pain is getting worse.

-- The pain isn’t getting better after treatment at home for two weeks
+- The pain isn’t getting better after treatment at home for two weeks.

-- The pain is stopping you from doing everyday activities
+- The pain is stopping you from doing everyday activities.

-- You have ongoing tingling, numbness or weakness in the hands and fingers
+- You have ongoing tingling, numbness or weakness in the hands and fingers.

 For more information on Osteoarthritis of the hand, please click here